-Serum collected in serum gel tube is required for the measurement of creatine kinase levels, when serum gel tube is not available, a red top tube is acceptable, however, red top tubes must be centrifuged and aliquoted within 2 hours of collection, serum gel tubes must be centrifuged within 2 hours.
+Serum collected in serum gel tube is required to measure creatine kinase levels; when serum gel tube is not available, a red top tube is acceptable.
+However, red top tubes must be centrifuged and aliquoted within 2 hours of collection; serum gel tubes must be centrifuged within 2 hours.

-The minimum amount of serum required to perform the test is 0.25 ml but 1 ml is the preferred quantity.
+The minimum amount of serum required to perform the test is 0.25 ml, but 1 ml is preferred.

 CK-MB was initially separated using gel electrophoresis, and densitometry was used to quantify the activity of CK-MB isoenzyme in blood.
 Adenylate kinase released by red blood cells results in false elevation of CK activity.
 Currently, laboratories add reagents to inhibit adenylate kinase activity.
-Multiple commonly occurring compounds which are naturally fluorescent can comigrate with CK-BB and CK-MB during electrophoresis, some of these compounds include bilirubin, aspirin, antidepressants, and benzodiazepines when in high concentrations.
+Multiple commonly occurring compounds that naturally fluoresce can comigrate with CK-BB and CK-MB during electrophoresis; some of these compounds include bilirubin, aspirin, antidepressants, and benzodiazepines when in high concentrations.

-CK-MB elevation was used as one of the criteria for diagnosing acute MI, as its use was increasing in frequency in the late 1980s and 1990s it became evident that despite its high sensitivity in detecting Acute MI, the specificity of CK-MB activity was low.
-Better methods to measure CK-MB have been developed since, to improve the specificity of CK-MB.
+CK-MB elevation was used as one of the criteria for diagnosing acute MI; as its use increased in frequency in the late 1980s and 1990s, it became evident that despite its high sensitivity in detecting Acute MI, the specificity of CK-MB activity was low.
+Better methods to measure CK-MB have been developed to improve the specificity of CK-MB.
 CK-MB mass measurements using Immunoenzymometryic assays containing monoclonal antibodies binding to M and B subunits individually were proven to be highly specific and more sensitive than CK-MB activity measurement.
 Even assays using monoclonal antibodies have been found to have elevations in CK-MB mass due to the cross-reactivity of alkaline phosphatase in plasma with stabilizing agents found in commercial reagents.

 Diagnosis of Acute Myocardial Infarction